Submodular problems - approximations and algorithms: Conclusions

 \section{Conclusions}

-We demonstrate here best possible $2$-approximation algorithms for a large family of submodular optimization that are NP-hard.
-The technique used for all these problems is unified for all the problems as submodular minimization over linear constraints with at most two variables per inequality.
-The running time of the algorithms is strongly polynomial time.
-We further introduce here a new submodular optimization problem -- the submodular-closure problem which is the foundation of all approximation algorithms for the submodular optimization over constraints with at most two variables per inequality.
-The results extend to multi-sets in a manner analogous to the rounding of solutions for integer problems given e.g.\ in \cite{Hoc97} Section 3.8.2.
-This settles, for the first time, the approximation and complexity status of a number of submodular minimization problems including: SM-2SAT; SM-min satisfiability; SM-edge deletion for clique and SM-node deletion for biclique.
+We demonstrate here a unified technique to generate best possible $2$-approximation algorithms for a large family of constrained submodular optimization with two variables per inequality that are NP-hard.
+We introduce here a new submodular optimization problem -- the submodular-closure problem which is the building block and major subroutine of the technique.
+The results hold also for submodular minimization over multi-sets.
+This settles, for the first time, the approximation and complexity status of a number of submodular minimization problems including: SM-2SAT; SM-min satisfiability; SM-edge deletion for clique and SM-node deletion for biclique, as well as establishes that a problem such as the bi-supermodular independent set on bipartite graph is polynomial time solvable, whereas for supermodular objective it is NP-hard.